-The dynamics of the solar wind differ from the typical dynamics of the atmosphere, as the solar wind is strongly driven by the conditions at the top of the corona (i.e., the inner boundary condition to the ENLIL model), whereas typical atmospheric systems are highly chaotic, so very sensitive to small perturbations.
+The dynamics of the solar wind differ from the typical dynamics of the atmosphere, as the solar wind is strongly driven by the conditions at the top of the corona (i.e., the inner boundary condition to the ENLIL model), whereas typical atmospheric systems are highly chaotic and so are very sensitive to small perturbations.
 This has direct consequences for the data assimilation, as we will see later.

-Over time and length scales greater than the electron and ion gyromotions, which are many orders of magnitude below typical solar wind model resolutions, the large scale behaviour of the solar wind plasma can be well respresented as a magnetised fluid, the magnetohydrodynamic (MHD) approximation.
+Over time and length scales greater than the electron and ion gyromotions, which are many orders of magnitude below typical solar wind model resolutions, the large scale behavior of the solar wind plasma can be well represented as a magnetized fluid, the magnetohydrodynamic (MHD) approximation.
 Under such conditions, the fluid has negligible resistivity and so can be treated as a perfect conductor.
-This means that, through Lenz's law, the motion of the plasma and the magnetic field is "frozen" together; as long as resistivity remains negligible, the magnetic field within the plasma of the solar wind will move with the velocity of the plasma e.g., Kivelson and Russell [1995].
-Ideal MHD, the simplest approximation of MHD, therefore reduces to the continuity equation, the Cauchy momentum equation, Ampère's Law and a temperature evolution equation.
-Thus ideal MHD explicitly represents the conservation of mass, momentum, total energy and induction of the magnetic field lines [Odstrcil, 2004] (the force exerted by the curvature in a magnetic field line as it tries to "straighten" out).
+This means that, through Lenz's law, the motion of the plasma and the magnetic field is "frozen" together; as long as resistivity remains negligible, the magnetic field within the plasma of the solar wind will move with the velocity of the plasma (e.g., Kivelson & Russell, 1995).
+Ideal MHD, the simplest approximation of MHD, therefore reduces to the continuity equation, the Cauchy momentum equation, Ampère's law, and a temperature evolution equation.
+Thus, ideal MHD explicitly represents the conservation of mass, momentum, total energy, and induction of the magnetic field, as well as the effects of the magnetic field via magnetic field pressure and tension of magnetic field lines (Odstrcil, 2004) (the force exerted by the curvature in a magnetic field line as it tries to "straighten" out).

-The ENLIL model is a 3D numerical model that is used operationally at the UK Met Office and NOAA's Space Weather Prediction Centre in combination with coronal models and magnetospheric models, as described in figure 1.
-It is based upon the ideal magnetohydrodynamics (MHD) equations, with two additional continuity equations for the 'Cloud Tracer', a passive tracer that traces the material from a cone-model CME, and the 'Polarity Tracer', a passive tracer for the polarity of the HMF (see Odstrcil and Pizzo [1999] for more details).
+The ENLIL model is a 3-D numerical model that is used operationally at the UK Met Office and NOAA's Space Weather Prediction Centre in combination with coronal models and magnetospheric models, as described in Figure 1.
+It is based upon the ideal magnetohydrodynamics (MHD) equations, with two additional continuity equations for the "Cloud Tracer," a passive tracer that traces the material from a cone model CME, and the "Polarity Tracer," a passive tracer for the polarity of the HMF (see Odstrcil and Pizzo, 1999 for more details).
 The latter is required as the HMF is treated as a unipolar field at run time, in order to avoid the HMF numerically diffusing away close to the polarity inversion (i.e., the heliospheric current sheet).
-It is then returned to its bipolar state post-run.
-Numerical calculations are performed in a spherical coordinate system on a domain decomposition approach to divide the 3D computational domain into smaller radial slabs for processing on parallel systems, via MPI (Message Passing Interface)[Gropp et al., 1996].
+It is then returned to its bipolar state postrun.
+Numerical calculations are performed in a spherical coordinate system on a domain decomposition approach to divide the 3-D computational domain into smaller radial slabs for processing on parallel systems, via MPI (Message Passing Interface) (Gropp et al., 1996).
 Each processor then solves the MHD equations on the respective radial slabs and boundary data for each slab is exchanged via MPI calls.